felixholub/temperature-mortality-replication/readme.md

 > Barreca, A., Clay, K., Deschenes, O., Greenstone, M., & Shapiro, J. S. (2016).
 Adapting to Climate Change: The Remarkable Decline in the US Temperature-Mortality Relationship over the Twentieth Century.
 Journal of Political Economy, 124(1), 105–159. [https://doi.org/10.1086/684582](https://doi.org/10.1086/684582)

-The code replicates Figures 2 and 4 of the Paper.
+The code replicates Figures 2 of the Paper.

 ## Installation